Jacamar Coliverde

 Breeding: Green-tailed Jacamars excavate their nests in soft, usually decaying wood in a riverbank or tree stump.
 The female lays 2-4 eggs, and both parents take turns incubating the eggs and feeding the chicks.

-Conservation Status: In Colombia, the Green-tailed Jacamar is classified as a species of Least Concern by the IUCN.
+Conservation Status: The Green-tailed Jacamar is classified as a species of Least Concern by the IUCN.

 MALE